AdobeDocs/experience-manager-64.en/help/assets/config-smart-tagging.md

 >[!NOTE]
 >
->* Smart Content Services is no longer available to [!DNL Experience Manager Assets] On-Premise customers.
+>* Smart Content Services is no longer available to new [!DNL Experience Manager Assets] On-Premise customers.
 Existing On-Premise customers, who already have this capability enabled, can continue using Smart Content Services.
 >* Smart Content Services is available for existing [!DNL Experience Manager Assets] Managed Services customers, who already have this capability enabled.
 >* New [!DNL Experience Manager Assets] Managed Services customers can follow the instructions mentioned in this article to set up Smart Content Services.